 While the pill is an effective birth control method, it does not protect you against sexually transmitted infections.

-If you’re sexually active with someone you don’t know well, do use a condom along with the pill to be safe.
+If you’re sexually active and are not in a committed long-term relationship, do use a condom along with taking the birth control pill to be safe.
 You should also get a sexual health check-up once in every six months.
 During a sexual health consultation, your doctor will discuss topics such as your sex life, contraception, physical and mental state, and may advise you to go for some tests.

 6. It’s not the same as morning-after-pills